 Suggested for you

-As one shall see, the number of conditions considered contraindications to pregnancy is high and should be taken into account before planning a pregnancy.
-But there exist other medical reasons why a woman or couple may need a surrogate to have a baby.
+As you can see, the number of conditions considered contraindications to pregnancy is high and should be taken into account before planning a pregnancy.
+But there are other medical reasons why a woman or couple may need a surrogate to have a baby.
 Check this out to learn more: Infertility & Surrogacy – What Are the Medical Reasons for Surrogacy?

 If you are decided to start your surrogacy journey, you may have plenty of doubts about the steps involved in the process.
 The following guide can help you get a much deeper insight: What Is Surrogacy & How Does It Work? – Everything You Should Know.